18F/handbook/docs/04-how-we-work/tools/basic-communication-tools.md

 * We default to open, so when in doubt, message the group in a public channel instead of a direct message, or one-on-one.
 * There are a wide variety of different channels you can join, from work-related to topic-related.
 * Mandatory channels include: General, Announcements, Engineering or PM, your Pod, your project channels
-* Recommended channels: Random, SOTD, QOTD, Onboarding
+* Recommended channels: how-we-work, random, sotd, qotd, gold-star, prodev
 * The [Announcements channel](https://civicactions.slack.com/messages/announcements/details/) is for **announcements only**.
 All replies or conversation regarding announcements can transpire in the [General channel](https://civicactions.slack.com/messages/general/).
 Keeping announcements chatter to a minimum ensures that anyone who hasn't been paying attention to the General or other channels will be able to quickly locate important or not-to-be-missed information.
-* An [Onboarding channel](https://civicactions.slack.com/messages/onboarding/) exists which you can use for any general onboarding questions if needed.

 ### Notifications